Frequenty Asked Questions about Dasharo

 Dasharo is an open-source firmware distribution focusing on:

-- seamless deployment,
+- zero-touch initial deployment,

 - clean and simple code,